eemokey/eemokey.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hello, I'm Emily.
 I am a third-year PhD student at the [Melady Lab](https://melady.usc.edu/) in the [Thomas Lord Computer Science Department](https://www.cs.usc.edu/) at the [University of Southern California](https://www.usc.edu/).
 I am fortunate to be advised by [Professor Yan Liu](https://viterbi.usc.edu/directory/faculty/Liu/Yan) and supported by the [NSF GRFP](https://www.nsfgrfp.org/).
-I'm also working with [Professor James Collins](https://www.collinslab.mit.edu/) at the [Broad Institue of MIT and Harvard](https://www.broadinstitute.org/).
+I'm also working with [Professor James Collins](https://www.collinslab.mit.edu/) in the [Infectious Disease and Microbiome Program](https://www.broadinstitute.org/infectious-disease-microbiome) at the [Broad Institue of MIT and Harvard](https://www.broadinstitute.org/).

 Broadly, I'm interested in building machine learning systems for the real-world with applications to biology, healthcare, and sustainability.
 My research interests lie in multimodal deep learning, interpretability and explainability, and generative AI.